endertitan100/GD-GameSheet-Data/README.md

 ActualFileLocation/ImageName:{Position,Size}

+ ## Update With Sprite Offset Soon

- ## This is useful if you want to access the Geometry Dash Sprite Sheets more easily than trying to use plists
+ This is useful if you want to access the Geometry Dash Sprite Sheets more easily than trying to use plists